-a.
-Clinical Skills Assessment (CSA), using an Objective Structured Examination (OSCE) format.
+- a.
+Clinical Skills Assessment (CSA), using an Objective Structured Clinical Examination (OSCE) format.
 Skills tested will include doctor-patient communication/interviewing skills, physical exam skills and Osteopathic Clinical Skills.
 Each component will comprise one-third of the test and will be weighted evenly.
 Students must pass all three components to pass the CSA.
 Grading will be Satisfactory/Unsatisfactory.
-This grade for Year II will be

-- listed separately on the transcript.
-For Year I, this grade will be inclusive of IOCS Clinical and OCS Communication Skills. - b.
+The grade for Year II CSA will be listed separately on the transcript.
+For Year I, this grade will be inclusive of OCS Clinical and OCS Communication Skills. - b.
 Year I Cumulative written examination.
 The board-like examination will include questions related to the sections completed during Year I. Grading will be Satisfactory/Unsatisfactory.
-Satisfactory performance will be 70 percent with the mean adjusted to 85 percent if the mean falls below 85 percent. - c.
-Comprehensive Basic Science shelf exam following Year II will be optional and administered near the end of the academic year. - 5.
-The Registrar will calculate an overall GPA and class standing for COM students each semester during the first two years and at the end of the third year.
-Class standing at graduation will include performance on third-year core clerkships.
+Satisfactory performance will be 70 percent with the mean adjusted to 85 percent if the mean falls below 85 percent.
+Students scoring 94 percent or greater will be eligible for Honors on their transcript.

+- c.
+Comprehensive Basic Science shelf exam following Year II will be optional and administered during PEP V. - 5.
+The Registrar will calculate an overall GPA and class standing for COM students each semester during the first two years and at the end of the second year.
+Class standing for graduation is based on students cumulative GPA at the conclusion of year two.
 This information will then be reported to students. - 6.
 Evaluations for Continuous Quality Improvement (CQI) and Student Evaluation of Teaching will be completed at the end of each COM Section.